Frequently Asked Questions

 How do I return textbooks at the end of the semester?

-All textbooks are your responsibility until they reach Northwestern.
-If a book is received in damaged condition or past the due date, it will be charged to your student account.
+All textbooks are your responsibility until they are successfully returned to Northwestern.
+If a book is received in damaged condition or past the due date, it will be billed to your student account.
+Textbooks that are returned late or not returned at all will also be billed to your student account.
+Students who drop or withdraw from a class should also return their textbooks as soon as possible.

 May I keep the textbooks at the end of the semester?